How to Design Marketing Campaigns: The Importance of Market Segmentation

 Lack of marketing playbook or outline

 Many organizations have no marketing strategy, methodology or playbook outlining how to structure marketing activities.
 Unquestionably, if you are a young startup there are more pressing survival issues than thinking about marketing strategy.
 But even mature organizations with detailed sales playbooks often lack any outlined strategy when it comes to marketing.
-(If you have marketing playbook in your organization I want to hear from you — seriously!).
+(If you have a marketing playbook in your organization I want to hear from you — seriously!).

 I’m not advocating writing a 20-page marketing strategy playbook when you have just a dozen customers.
-Nevertheless, an outline of just a few pages that includes your target customer profile, strategic messaging with outlined value proposition, market segments, content topics, and marketing channels can increase the clarity and effectiveness of your marketing significantly.
+Nevertheless, an outline of just a few pages that include your target customer profile, strategic messaging with an outlined value proposition, market segments, content topics, and marketing channels can increase the clarity and effectiveness of your marketing significantly.